 This mechanism allows Synthetix to support instantaneous, near-frictionless conversion between different flavours of Synths without the liquidity and slippage issues experienced by other decentralised exchanges.
 The resulting network of tokens supports an extensive set of use cases including trading, loans, payments, remittance, eCommerce and many more.

-A more descriptive overview of the system is available in the Synthetix Litepaper, and the explainers on SNX staking rewards, Synthetix.Exchange, and Mintr.
+A more descriptive overview of the system is available in the Synthetix Litepaper, and the explainers on Synthetix.Exchange and Mintr.
 There is also a community-run page full of helpful resources, and a snapshot of the current system status is always live at dashboard.synthetix.io.